andersfischernielsen/Munchkin-Short-Rules/RULES.md

 ### Look For Trouble or Loot the Room
 If you did not fight a monster, choose one of these options:

- - **Look For Trouble:** Choose to play a monster you hav in your hand and fight it for levels and treasure.
+ - **Look For Trouble:** Choose to play a monster you have in your hand and fight it for levels and treasure.
  - **Loot the Room:** Choose to loot the "room" you entered and draw another card from the door pile.
 Keep it in your hand.

 ### Charity